awalekeeran/AI-Language-App/README.md

   ## Analyze Text with Azure AI

   Azure AI Language is designed to help you extract information from text.
-It provides functionality that you can use for :
+It provides functionality that you can use for:

 - Language detection - determining the language in which text is written.